StefaniaSferragatta/fds/report.md

 <img src="https://github.com/martinabetti-97/fds/blob/main/methods_documentation/images/pics/RF3.png">

 In this method we have used the same method that author applied but we have improved the result with hyperparameters tuning since the author was generating the result with random parameter.
-The accuracy improvement will be compared in improvements and comparisons section.

 #### Evaluation